crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 We don't expect many applications to break, unless you rely on external C libraries that expect to keep running on the main thread, or heavily rely on thread locals.
-In that case, you may backup and restore thread local state, or consider isolated contexts.
+In that case, you may backup and restore thread-local state, or consider isolated contexts.

 ### 3. Execution contexts don't support the `spawn(same_thread: true)` argument

-This is affecting the preview MT model.
+This impacts the preview MT model.
 The argument is deprecated and the behavior depends on the execution context:

-The concurrent execution context skips `same_thread` argument (noop).
+The concurrent execution context simple ignores the `same_thread` argument (noop).

-The parallel execution context skips the `same_thread: false` argument (noop), but don't support the `same_thread: true` argument by design and will raise an exception at runtime because the feature can't be guaranteed.
+The parallel execution context ignores `same_thread: false` (noop), but doesn't support `same_thread: true` argument and will raise an exception at runtime because that feature can't be guaranteed.

 The default execution context is parallel, so `same_thread: true` will raise an exception at runtime, even if you never resize the context to opt in to MT;